 So when a broker tells you "MCA is your only option" — ask yourself: is it really your only option, or is it their most profitable option?

 I'm a broker too.
 I'll be honest about that.
-But I'd rather put you into a $100K working capital loan at 15% APR and earn a smaller commission than put you into an MCA that could sink your business.
+But I'd rather put you into a $100K working capital loan at a lower rate and earn a smaller commission than put you into an MCA that could sink your business.
 One of those clients comes back next year for another loan.
 The other one might not have a business next year.

 They think MCA is their only option because someone told them so.